EdgeVPN/ipop-project.github.io/_pages/cniplugin.md

 # <i class="fas fa-cubes"></i> Introduction

 One of the key use cases of EdgeVPN.io is to enable deployment and management of Docker containers on resources both at the edge and cloud, and creating a virtual network spanning all the managed resources.
-To this end, Evio has a CNI (Container Network Interface) plug-in that allows for seamless integration with Kubernetes.
+To this end, Evio offers a custom CNI (Container Network Interface) plug-in supports seamless integration with [Kubernetes](https://kubernetes.io) and avoids the extra encapsulation overhead introduced by Flannel.

 Inter-node communication between pods on Kubernetes is enabled by networking infrastructure set up by CNI plugins.
 This page overviews the architecture and setup of the Evio CNI plugin enabling Kubernetes hosts and pods to be connected by a virtual network - regardless of whether they reside in distributed edge resources with private addresses and behind NATs, where inter-node pod traffic is carried across authenticated, encrypted virtual network tunnels between nodes part of the Kubernetes cluster.